 This group meets monthly on the third Tuesday from September – June at 7:00 pm.
 Facilitator John Dolan leads participants on a discussion of recent nonfiction titles related to foreign affairs and economics.

-Sponsored by the Friends of Greenwich Library, this group meets on the second Tuesday of each month at 1pm, September – June.
+Sponsored by the Friends of Greenwich Library, this group meets on the second Tuesday of each month at 1:00 pm from September – June.
 Facilitator Susan Boyar leads participants through both classic and contemporary literature.
 Open to all.

 Great Books meets monthly on the first Thursday of every month at 9:00 am in the Jewel to discuss the classics.
 Facilitator: Steve Boies (203) 554-5785.